-As a provider of payment schemes, Bacs is ideally positioned to raise standards within the industry.
+As a provider of payment schemes, we are ideally positioned to raise standards within the industry.
 The charter outlines our commitment to contribute to a better society and demonstrates how we are integrating environmental and social concerns into our business strategies and operations.

 1. Be professional, equitable and ethical in all our dealings and relationships

-Our ultimate aim is to carry out our business responsibly and to conduct ourselves in a way that continues to earn the trust and respect of our member banks, service users, consumers and other stakeholders, while working for the benefit of the wider communities in which we operate.
+Our ultimate aim is to carry out our business responsibly and to conduct ourselves in a way that continues to earn the trust and respect of our Bacs participants, service users, consumers, and other stakeholders, while working for the benefit of the wider communities in which we operate.